seanharrington256/boise_qiime_2022/qiime2_tutorial.md

 rm qiime2-2022.2-py38-osx-conda.yml
 ```

-To use QIIME now or at any point in the future, you will need to activate the `qiime2-2022.2` environment.
+To use QIIME2 now or at any point in the future, you will need to activate the `qiime2-2022.2` environment.
 If the environment is not active, your system will not know where to look for the QIIME2 software.

 Activate the environment and test the install: